Lovely Writer Summary

 The repercussions from coming out were intense on both sides of the family.
 Gene’s dad had explosive arguments with both his sons, and the episode ended with the tension at an all-time high.
 Everyone was either in tears or in a dire state of distress.
 Of course, I was eating up every moment of this family drama, completely riveted by all the crying and yelling.
 I live for melodrama like this and couldn’t wait to see how the events unfold next episode!

 Gene’s chat with his dad

-All the family scenes in Episode 10 were done well, but it was Gene’s chat with his dad that felt the most beautifully poignant.
+All the family scenes in Episode 10 were done well, but Gene’s chat with his dad felt the most beautifully poignant.
 The father is an interesting character.
-I had him pegged as just another homophobic parent you see so often in BL dramas.
+I had him pegged as just another homophobic parent you often see in BL dramas.
 Instead, we find out that he has a SECRET GAY PAST!!!